Begin Here - Request Info

 Pre-Nursing Advising Sheet (PDF)

-Applicants to the nursing program must have a cumulative GPA of 2.0 or greater and must complete the following pre-requisite courses with a grade of ‘C’ or better on their official transcript before applying to the nursing program:
+Applicants to the nursing program must have a cumulative GPA of 2.0 or greater and must complete the following pre-requisite courses with a grade of ‘C’ or greater on their official transcript before applying to the nursing program:

 CIT 105 (or passing score on the IC3 digital literacy exam)